 Mr. Haque-Hausrath believes strongly that every immigrant deserves the right to legal representation and has committed a significant portion of his practice to pro bono work for especially disadvantaged clients who cannot afford to pay for legal services.
 In 2009, Mr. Haque-Hausrath was the recipient of the Neil Haight Pro Bono Award, granted by the State Bar of Montana to the attorneys with the greatest commitment to pro bono work.
 Mr. Haque-Hausrath works with the Montana Legal Services Association, domestic violence prevention groups, and other non-profit and charitable organizations to assist disadvantaged immigrants.

 Mr. Haque-Hausrath has advocated for immigrant rights by bringing lawsuits in state and federal court to challenge unconstitutional laws and policies that discriminate against immigrants in Montana.
-In 2012, he filed suit to challenge LR-121, an anti-immigrant referendum.
+He successfully challenged LR-121, an anti-immigrant voter-approved referendum, and thanks to his efforts the law was found unconstitutional.
 In 2013, he filed a class action lawsuit against the Montana Highway Patrol to challenge its policy and practice of racial profiling of Latinos.

 Mr. Haque-Hausrath is a member of the American Immigration Lawyers Association.
 He is also the founder and President of the Montana Immigrant Justice Alliance (“MIJA”), a statewide non-profit organization focused on immigrant justice issues.
 You can read about MIJA’s mission by clicking here.